micronjs/micronjs/docs/reference/graphics/sprite.md

     collides (other : Sprite) : Boolean

 Checks whether this sprite collides with other.
+Works more accurately when both use the same bounding volume (either both are rectangles or circles).

 ---

     isPointInRect (x, y)